jeromechanut/PPR/README.md

  <img src="https://raw.githubusercontent.com/dengwirda/PPR/master/img/WPQM-shear-flow.png">
 </p>

-The PPR pacakge is a Fortran library for high-order piecewise polynomial reconstruction and conservative integral re-mapping.
+The <b>PPR</b> pacakge is a Fortran library for high-order piecewise polynomial reconstruction and conservative integral re-mapping.
 Such operations can be used to construct high-order finite-volume and/or arbitrary lagrangian-eulerian type algorithms for the solution of hyperbolic transport problems.

-The PPR package supports a variety of conservative polynomial reconstructions, including the piecewise constant, linear, parabolic and quartic types.
+The <b>PPR</b> package supports a variety of conservative polynomial reconstructions, including the piecewise constant, linear, parabolic and quartic types.
 Each interpolant can be combined with a selection of slope-limiters, including monotonicity-preserving and WENO-type approaches.
-Support is provided for both uniform and non-uniform discretisations.
+Support is provided for both uniform and non-uniform structured discretisations.